bobpeers/Alteryx_SDK_FileCopyMove/README.md

-# Alteryx SDK Tool - File Operations
+# Alteryx SDK Tool - File Copy and Move
 Alteryx tool to copy or move files